 In his review of the expensive, Kickstarter-backed player Yahoo’s David Pogue enlisted 15 test subjects and asked them to blindly choose which audio format sounded better.

 Whether wearing the same pair of earbuds or headphones and listening to the same song, the participants chose the iPhone over the Pono player more often, while many said neither sounded better than the other.
-When identifying differences, the test subjects only identified a variance of around 10 per cent in audio quality.

 Former professional musician Pogue also said: “When I bought Pono’s expensive remastered songs and compared them with the identical songs on my phone, I couldn’t hear any difference whatsoever.”

 After informing Pono of its findings, Pogue heard back from Neil Young himself, who said: “Of approximately 100 top-seed artists who compared Pono to low resolution MP3s.
 All of them heard and felt the Pono difference, rewarding to the human senses, and is what Pono thinks you deserve to hear.”